 Years of Experience

-Average pay is approximately $97K annually for those with five to nine years of experience.
-The largest fraction of U.S. Department Of Agriculture people (38 percent) have been working for 20 years or more and earn $56K per year on average.
+Survey participants who have worked at U.S. Department Of Agriculture for between five and 10 years earn approximately $97K annually on average.
+Broken down by tenure, the largest share of U.S. Department Of Agriculture employees (38 percent) have 20 years or more of experience and earn $56K per year on average.

 Certifications and Degrees

-The highest-paying skill to have may be Data Analysis; employees who claim proficiency also report a higher average salary of $98K annually.
-A garden variety skill at U.S. Department Of Agriculture is Project Management; a little less than one-fifth of U.S. Department Of Agriculture's people use it regularly.
+The highest-paying skill to have may be Data Analysis; employees who claim proficiency also report a higher average salary of $98K per year.
+A relatively widespread skill at U.S. Department Of Agriculture is Project Management; just under one in five of employees use it for work.

 Benefits and Perks

-Only two-fifths of respondents at U.S. Department Of Agriculture enjoy paid vacation time, and just 30 percent can take sick leave.
+Two-fifths of survey participants have paid vacation, and only about 30 percent can take paid time off for illness.
 Workers wishing to put aside retirement money are in luck; U.S. Department Of Agriculture sponsors various plans such as a 401(k) plan and a defined benefit retirement plan.
-Most workers can count on health insurance, and the larger part of respondents have dental coverage as a benefit.
-Some other perks are a casual working environment, life insurance, defined contribution (dc) retirement plan, and a defined benefit retirement plan.
+Health insurance comes as part of the deal for a large number of survey participants, and a majority of workers report receiving dental coverage as well.
+U.S. Department Of Agriculture employees also enjoy perks such as a casual working environment, life insurance, defined contribution (dc) retirement plan, and a defined benefit retirement plan.